Contributor: Megan Wilson, BS, CADC, Timberline Knolls Residential Center

 Treatment and Prevention Measures

-The important information gathered from this study can be helpful in determining more effective preventative measures for this specific population of teenagers and young adults who are at risk for developing an SUD.
+The important information gathered from this study can be helpful in determining more effective preventative measures for this specific population of teenagers and young adults who are at risk of developing a substance use disorder.

 Intervention strategies should continue to be implemented at multiple levels, including in the public health sector, to educate parents, families, caregivers, and educators about these risks, particularly among more affluent communities and schools where teenagers may have increased susceptibility.